 Students must complete the remediation assignments by the end of the third semester in order to receive a “ticket to test” for the exit exams in the fourth semester.

-Failure to complete the remediation assignments, within the third semester, will result in a loss of 5% (20 points) of the student’s final grade in NSG 443L Health Alterations III
+Failure to complete the remediation assignments, within the third semester, will result in a loss of 5% (20 points) of the student’s final grade in NSG 443L Health Alterations III.

 Students will be administratively dropped from semester 4 courses until remediation assignments are completed.
 Faculty in NSG 443L Health Alterations III, will monitor student progress in completing the assigned practice sessions and issue the “ticket to test” at the end of NSG 443L Health Alterations III.
-“Ticket to Test” for Exit Exam (20% of NSG 480L Health Alterations IV 10% for Exit I; 10% for Exit 2)
+“Ticket to Test” for Exit Exam (20% of NSG 480L Health Alterations IV 10% for Exit I; 10% for Exit 2).

 Students need to complete the timed remediation standards as listed in #5 starting at the lowest score listed in the remediation section.
 Students will continue to remediate from the lowest score to the highest score until achievement of the allotted time.